 Benefits of drinking water

-- Drinking water fights cavities and gum diseases by rinsing away harmful bacterial and food debris.
+- Drinking water fights cavities and gum diseases by rinsing away harmful bacteria and food debris.

-- A simple glass of water can wash away residue that might reduce the bacteria that causes bad breath and protect your tooth enamel.
+- A simple glass of water can wash away residue that might reduce the bacteria that cause bad breath and protect your tooth enamel.

 - It also helps your mouth stay hydrated and stimulates saliva production.